Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ![Importer Window](../assets/images/part-5/ImporterInitialWindow.png)

-Every tab is closable.
+Every tab is closeable.
 Additionally, using the right click on the tab names, a context menu appears where the user can close a specified group of tabs.
 Data coming from closed sheets is not imported or taken into account in the configuration in any way.
+If the user closes an already loaded tab, the tab will be removed from the loaded sheets.
+Additionally through the context menu option "Reopen all sheets" the user can retrieve all the closed sheets of the document.

 ![Importer Sheet Context Menu](../assets/images/part-5/ImporterSheetContextMenu.png)